reflex-dev/reflex-web/docs/wrapping-react/library-and-tags.md

 4. **lib_dependencies**: Any additional libraries needed to use the component.
 5. **is_default**: (Optional) If the component is a default export from the module, set this to `True`.
 Default is `False`.

+Optionally, you can override the default component creation behavior by implementing the `create` class method.
+Most components won't need this when props are straightforward conversions from Python to JavaScript.
+However, this is useful when you need to add custom initialization logic, transform props, or handle special cases when the component is created.

 ```md alert warning
 # When setting the `library` attribute, it is recommended to included a pinned version of the package.
 Doing so, the package will only change when you intentionally update the version, avoid unexpected breaking changes.
 ```